jesusGarciaBlanco/marvelPoc/README.md

 This module has no dependencies with other modules.

 --------------------------------------------------------------------------------------------
-If I would have more time I would implemented more unit and instrumented tests using mockwebserver to mock server responses and I would migrate from LiveData to Flow and from Dagger 2 to Hilt.
+If I had more time I would have implemented more unit and instrumented tests using mockwebserver to mock server responses and I would migrate from LiveData to Flow and from Dagger 2 to Hilt.